 A medical alert system’s response time is crucial.
 Whereas an emergency call to 911 is usually answered in less than 30 seconds, medical alert monitoring systems tend to be slower.

-Their advantage lies in the simplicity with which users can contact them, whether it be through voice activation or by pressing a single button; and the fact that operators have instant access to all their information, both personal and medical.
+Their advantage lies in the simplicity with which users can contact the call center, whether through voice activation or by pressing a single alert button; and the fact that operators have instant access to all their information, both personal and medical.
 However, too long a wait can still be fatal.

 Unfortunately, while there’s no sure-fire way to find out each system’s response speed ahead of time, there is third-party testing available and anecdotal evidence posted on online reviews.
-You can also check whether the monitoring center has received any certifications, such as the Five Diamond recognition by The Monitoring Association, to have an idea of how reliable it is.
+You can also check whether the monitoring center has received any certifications, such as the Five Diamond recognition by The Monitoring Association, to have an idea of its reliability.

 Commitment

-Make sure you check whether a company requires you to sign a long-term contract or commit to its services for a prolonged amount of time.
-Some companies might seem cheaper at first but charge fees to cancel a contract, which would cancel out any savings you had in the first place.
+Make sure you check whether a company requires that you sign a long-term contract or commit to its services for a prolonged amount of time.
+Some companies might seem cheaper at first but charge fees to cancel a contract, which might cancel out any savings you had in the first place.

 Many companies are promoting themselves as no-commitment services, meaning no contract and no cancellation fees, which is in the consumer’s best interest.
 Also, check how long their trial period is — most offer 30 days, which is long enough to test the product.